anirudh-ramesh/openapi-red/README.md

 You can find a sample flow in the node red imports where you can see some examples on how to configure the node.

 ![Example](https://gitlab.com/2WeltenChris/openapi-red/raw/master/examples/examples.png?raw=true "Example Node")

+## Developers

+If you want to modify something inside the openApi-red.html file, I recommend to use [SIR](https://gitlab.com/2WeltenChris/svelte-integration-red).

+With help of SIR you can handle the openApi-red.svelte file in which the code is much cleaner and easier to handle.